outlearn-content/angular/modules/bootstrap.md

   * load the module associated with the directive.
   * create the application injector
-  * compile the DOM treating the {@link ng.directive:ngApp `ng-app`} directive as the root of the compilation.
+  * compile the DOM treating the `ng-app` directive as the root of the compilation.
 This allows you to tell it to treat only a portion of the DOM as an Angular application.